 Die cutting machines can be very expensive and making your own is risky due to the use of blades.
-However, most of us have a miniature die cutting machine in our home - a hole punch!
+However, many of us have a miniature die-cutting machine in our home – a hole punch!

-For this project you'll need a hole punch, coloured paper or card, glue and a plain piece of card, this can be coloured or white, depending on your picture.
+For this project you'll need a hole punch, coloured paper or card, glue and a plain piece of card which can be coloured or white, depending on your picture.
 You may also need tweezers to help you pick up and stick the disks of paper.